 The United Way of Volusia-Flagler Counties (UWVFC) has established the COVID-19 Relief Fund for our community to meet the short-term needs of organizations that are impacted, as well as the long-term needs that have yet to be seen.
 We

 recognize that organizations that serve populations in need every day find themselves under-resourced to meet a growing demand for those services.
 Keeping a network of engaged providers strong will be critical to the health of our community.
-This fund may also support capacity building and training support for community partners as the situation unfolds.
-In the first round of funding, we will prioritize community organizations that are providing access to basic needs.
+This is the FINAL Round of funding.

 For the most up-to-date information about the COVID-19, you can visit the Centers for Disease Control and Prevention at www.cdc.gov or the Florida Department of Health at www.floridahealth.gov.
 Additionally, 211 is available 24/7 to help you find resources.

 United Way envisions a world where all individuals and families achieve their human potential through education, financial stability, and healthy lives.
 You can be a part of the movement by giving, advocating, and volunteering.

 Find out more about the work of United Way in Volusia and Flagler Counties by watching our Campaign Video.